Please follow & like us :)

 1. Make the Dough

-• When the butter has melted add the flour and stir with a wooden spoon until the mixture forms a ball of dough.
+• Heat water and butter in a saucepan.
+When the butter has melted add the flour and stir with a wooden spoon until the mixture forms a ball of dough.

-• When the dough is no longer hot, add eggs one at a time, and beat with a mixer until the egg is fully incorporated.
-Repeat this with the remaining eggs.
+• Transfer the dough to a medium bowl and let it cool down for about 10 minutes.
+When the dough is no longer hot, add eggs one at a time, and beat with a mixer until each egg is fully incorporated.
+The dough should be creamy and smooth.

 2. Fry the Sicilian Doughnuts